JoesCodingProjects/JoesCircuitBoardProjects/README.md

-These coding projects are for the C++ arduino script for an Arduino Uno circuit and an ESP32 board
+These coding projects are for the C++ arduino script for an Arduino Uno circuit and a Python script for an ESP32 board

 Servo_Keypad